JanLahmann/Fun-with-Quantum/README.md

  5. GHZ Game on real devices
  6. Hardy's Paradox (under development)
  7. Mermin-Peres Magic Square (under development)

+---
-### How to execute the Serious Games in the IBM Quantum Lab
+### How to execute the Examples in the IBM Quantum Lab
-You can run the jupyter notebooks with the different Serious Games in the IBM Quantum Labs without the need to save them local or copy the code.
+You can run the jupyter notebooks with the different Serious Games in the IBM Quantum Lab without the need for a local software install.
-1. Open the [Quantum Lab](https://quantum-computing.ibm.com/) in your browser.
+1. Open the Quantum Lab in your browser: https://quantum-computing.ibm.com/
-1. If you already have an IBMid sign in to IBM Quantum.<br/> If you don't please create an account by clicking on `Create an IBM account` and follow the instructions.
+1. If you already have an ID sign in to IBM Quantum.<br/> Otherwise, please create an IBMid by clicking `Create an IBM account`, or use one of the other ID options.
 1. Launch the Quantum Lab.
 1. Create a new file by clicking on the blue button `New file +`.
 1. Delete the code from the first cell and enter